shmidt-ilya/task_manager/README.md

 # fastapi-taskman
-A simple task manager API
+A simple task manager REST API based on the FastAPI Python library.